4paradigm/OpenMLDB/README.md

 **The Unified Online-Offline Execution Engine:** Offline and real-time online feature extraction use a unified execution engine, thus online-offline consistency is inherently guaranteed.

-**Using SQL for Development and Management**: Feature extraction script development, deployment, and maintenance are all based on SQL with great ease of use.
+**SQL-Centric Development and Management**: Feature extraction script development, deployment, and maintenance are all based on SQL with great ease of use.

 **Customized Optimization for Feature Extraction**: Offline feature extraction is performed based on [a tailored Spark version](https://github.com/4paradigm/spark) that is particularly optimized for batch-based feature processing.
 Online feature extraction provides tens of milliseconds latency under high throughput pressure, which fully meets the online performance requirements.